Is your water heater leaking? There are many reasons a water heater may leak. Here are some commonly asked questions concerning water heaters:

 If your hot water tank leaks, the cause may be the pressure relief valve.
 Household hot water heaters have a relief valve, which functions as a pressure safety device.
 This valve keeps the tank intact if too much pressure builds up within the tank.
 This valve usually has plastic or copper extension tubes as discharge points.

-What if the water heater is leaking from flue vent?
+What if the water heater is leaking from the flue vent?

-Unfortunately, this is an unfixable problem and beyond repair.
+Unfortunately, the water heater leaking from the flue vent is an unfixable problem and beyond repair.
 You will need to purchase a new water heater.